skatscher/jpa2-notes/7-queries.md

 Both `get*` queries may specifiy locking for the affected rows using the `setLockMode` method (more in ch.
 11)

 `Query` and `TypedQuery` objects may be reused as long as the same PC is active.
 For TX-scoped EM, the lifetime of a `Query` is limited to the TX.
 Other EM types may use the Query isntances until the EM is closed or removed.

+## Working with query results

+The entities returned from a query are managed.
+The only exception is when using an EM outside any TX - then the entities are retuned in detached state.

+### Untyped results

+If the query is not parametrized by the return type, `getResultList` will return an untyped `List` and `getSingleResult` will return an `Object`.

+### Optimizing read-only queries

+Using TX-scoped EM outside of TX ffor read-only wueries may be more efficient.
+For managed antites, a copy is created to compare the initial state with the one on TX commit.
+In cases where the entities are detached immediately, the provider may be able to optimize this overhead away.
+This trick does not work for app-managed or extended EMs, as their PC is not discarded on TX commit.
+To disable transactions, use `TransactionAttribute.NOT_SUPPORTED`

+### Special result types

+When returning multiple results (projection and aggregate queries), the return type will be a `List` of `Object[]`.
+This can be used in **Constructor expressions** to create custom objects with the JPQL `NEW` operator. -> see tests

+### Pagination

+JPA supports pagination with the `setFirstResult` and `setMaxResults` methods of the `Query`.
+These values can be accessed via `getFirstResult` and `getMaxResults`.

+Do not use pagination for queries that use joins across collection relationships (1-* and *-*) as these queris may return duplicate values.
+The duplicates make it impossible ot use a position.
+-> example?

+### Queries and uncommited changes

+Queries are eecuted directly on the DB, so the provider cannot participate and use the PC.
+If the PC has not been flushed, the query may return stale data.

+This is not a concern when using the `find()` method - it always checks the PC first.

+The provider will attempt to mke query results consistent, regardless of the flush state - either flushing the PC before the Query or using the PC to modify the results.
+Ensuring the integrity is not easy and may not always be desired.